jdc-cunningham/web-keyboard/DEVLOG.md

 3:18 PM

 it might be defeat but I may just build a conventional design in order to get this done soon

+3:38 PM

+distracted, plugged in an external monitor to speed it up, was switching virtual desktops

+3:43 PM

+It is arguable it would be easier to use flex to design this keyboard vs. manual positioning

+However I was initially trying to do the ergonomic style